smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 ## Running basic tests

 Out of the box, you can use the framework to run several basic tests on the network.

-Run this command to test how compatible is the API of a network client
+These commands deploy contracts as part of the tests, so you must provide the following parameters:

+- The private key to a wallet that is funded with ETH
+- The chain ID for your network, which usually can be found on the [LINK Token Contracts](https://docs.chain.link/docs/link-token-contracts/) or [chainlist.org](https://chainlist.org/)
+- The RPC URL for either a network node that you run or a third-party service like [Alchemy](https://www.alchemy.com/), [Infura](https://infura.io/), and [Ankr](https://www.ankr.com/rpc/)

+**Test compatiblity of the network client API:**

 ```shell
 bif compatibility test-rpc \